-In 1983, with owner Bob Rich, Jr.'s support, Hoffman brought Buffalo Bison baseball back to radio and did color and some play-by-play with long time friend Pete Weber, now the longtime voice of the Nashville Predators in the NHL.
+In 1983, with owner Bob Rich, Jr.'s support, Hoffman brought Buffalo Bison baseball back to radio and did color and some play-by-play with good friend Pete Weber, now the longtime voice of the Nashville Predators in the NHL.
 In 1986, Hoffman returned to western New York from Tampa, Florida to become Sports Director at WWKB Radio.
 Doing both morning and afternoon drive time reports, Hoffman was also KB's first evening sports talk host from 6pm to 7pm during the week.

 But perhaps least known about him is that in 1981, Hoffman created, and then sold to American Airlines the very first in-flight video ever to air on commercial flights.
 The video, about Deer Valley, Utah…the last great ski resort built in America, was shown for over two years on all of American's wide body flights in the U.S., Hawaii and Europe and seen by millions of intrigued passengers.
 In 2001, after exile in south Florida for nearly a decade, Hoffman returned to Buffalo, his birthplace, to study and, then, develop truly "live" webcam technology.